 Earlier calculations (Johnston, 2011) of the OLIVA impact compared test fishing results each month to the average CPUE for that month in the two preceding seasons.
 However there was no pre-OLIVA fishing in January 2011 (the 2010) season, necessitating the development of a refined method of analysis.
 Note that test fishing data for both long-lines and powerboats are available for July, September, October, November and December 2011 as well now as for January 2012.
+Further long-line test fishing data for July, September, October, November and December 2012 have recently also been added.
+Results for the 5-day commercial operation during November 2012 are also discussed.
 This paper reports the refined methods applied, which involve General Linear Models (GLMs), and the implications of the results obtained.